-Paul Carver is a Psychologist with a very wide range of experience, focused on bringing the very best evidence-based treatments to his clients – including how to overcome psychological trauma and find emotional wholeness.
+Paul Carver is a Brisbane psychologist with a very wide range of experience, focused on bringing the very best evidence-based treatments to his clients – including how to overcome psychological trauma and find emotional wholeness.

 - Barlow, D.H., Ed.
 (2008).
 Handbook of psychological disorders.
 NY: Guilford.

 - Foa, E.B., & Hembree, E.A.
 (2007).
 Prolonged exposure therapy for PTSD: emotional processing of traumatic experience.
 Madison Avenue, NY: Oxford University Press.

 - Resick, P.A., & Schnicke, M.K.
 (1993).
 Cognitive processing therapy for rape victims: A treatment manual , Newbury Park CA: Sage.